MinovS63/MinovNightClub/README.md

 MinovNightClub
-MinovNightClub is a simple Windows Forms application that simulates a nightclub experience, where users can deposit money, choose event dates, and place drink orders.
+is a simple Windows Forms application that simulates a nightclub experience, where users can deposit money, choose event dates, and place drink orders.
 The app is divided into three main sections:

 To start it type this in cmd: git clone https://github.com/MinovS63/MinovNightClub.git